 IMPORTANT: States not included above, by default, will not currently recognize the Kansas CCHL.

 IMPORTANT: The OAG will certainly attempt to keep the above list current.
 HOWEVER, it is ultimately the CCHL licensee, Kansan or otherwise, who is responsible for making sure their method and/or possession of a firearm in a particular jurisdiction is lawful.

 IMPORTANT: Because firearms laws differ between States, it is possible that someone who is lawful to possess firearms in Kansas may not be lawful to possess firearms in another jurisdiction.
 As an example, some jurisdictions may not allow ANY convicted felon to possess firearms whereas, under Kansas law, certain felons have their firearm rights restored after a period of time – even if that offense is never expunged.
 See, KSA 21-6304.

 The reverse is just as true where a visitor to Kansas may have a history that is no longer a violation of law in their home state but, under Kansas law, that act still carries a firearm prohibition here.

-IMPORTANT: DO NOT assume that another jurisdiction will allow unlicensed CCH in their jurisdiction simply because Kansas now has unlicensed CCH.
-In most of the jurisdictions listed above, a CCH license is still required in order to lawfully CCH in that jurisdiction.
+IMPORTANT: DO NOT assume that another jurisdiction will allow unlicensed concealed carry in their jurisdiction simply because Kansas now has unlicensed concealed carry.
+In most of the jurisdictions listed above, a CCHL is still required in order to lawfully concealed carry in that jurisdiction.
 Again, one must follow the laws of the jurisdiction where the person currently is; Kansas law will not follow a Kansan everywhere they go.